Abatement

 A deed of variation is a legal document that allows [beneficiaries](/glossary/beneficiary) to redirect their inheritance within two years of someone's death, treating the change as if the deceased had made it themselves.

-Direct descendants are your children, grandchildren, great-grandchildren, and all future generations in your direct family line, including legally adopted children and stepchildren (if you're married to their parent).
+Direct descendants are your children, grandchildren, great-grandchildren, and all future generations in your direct line, including adopted children and stepchildren if you're married to their parent.

-A Disabled Person's Trust is a legal arrangement that holds assets for someone with a qualifying disability, protecting their eligibility for means-tested benefits while providing significant inheritance tax advantages.
+A Disabled Person's Trust holds [assets](/glossary/assets) for someone with a qualifying disability, protecting benefit eligibility while providing inheritance tax advantages.

 A disclaimer of [inheritance](/glossary/inheritance) is a formal refusal to accept a gift left to you in a will or through intestacy, treating you as if you had never been entitled to it.

-A discretionary trust is a flexible trust arrangement where trustees have complete discretion to decide which beneficiaries receive trust assets, how much they receive, and when distributions are made.
+A discretionary trust is a flexible trust where trustees have complete discretion to decide which [beneficiaries](/glossary/beneficiary) receive trust assets, how much they receive, and when.

 Domicile is the country you consider your permanent legal home where you intend to settle long-term, which determines which country's laws apply to your [inheritance](/glossary/inheritance) and estate.